The evidence is clear: All suffer if men fail.

 In our fallen world, humanity offered redemption and Heaven needs men to be husbands, fathers, priests, providers and warriors.
 Should it surprise us then, that during this dark phase of the war between good and evil, natural and supernatural forces are arrayed against the essentials of men and masculinity?
 Some more extreme rhetoric calls men “disposable,” but there are subtle ways that idea is communicated.

-For example: In 2012 the Obama administration presented “The Life of Julia,” a video depicting the cradle-to-grave care provided for her by the federal government, without reference to father, family or husband.
+For example: In 2012 the Obama administration presented “,” a video depicting the cradle-to-grave care provided for her by the federal government, without reference to father, family or husband.
 Wags asked, “If Uncle Sam is your Sugar Daddy, why would you need a man?”
 No man need step up as a protector, provider, father or husband for Julia, because the federal government would meet all her needs.
 Julia’s male contemporaries, all dressed up and no place to go, as men, having no need to cultivate virtue, could descend to boredom, diversion and addiction.

 What is left, then are desperate men, unhappy women, abandoned children, a sick and dying civilization.
 Men are drawing a tragic conclusion: “Why pay the price for being a heroic man if men are unwelcome?”
 And so men abandoned the pursuits of Church and family.